octrow/RepoHarvester/README.md

 python repoharvester.py
 \```

-When prompted, enter the full URL of the GitHub repository you wish to download files from.
+When prompted, enter the full URL (SSH) of the GitHub repository you wish to download files from.
 The script will perform the following actions:
 - Clone the repository to a temporary directory.
 - Filter out and exclude media files.
 - Compile the content of the remaining files into a single text file named `union file: <repo_name> + alltogether.txt`.